witney/stop_signal_task/README.md

 # stop_signal_task
-Visual stop signal task.

-Stop signal delays are adjusted with a staircase procedure.
+Visual stop signal task, with stop signal delays adjusted using a staircase procedure.

 ## Setup:
 Runs on MATLAB using Psychtoolbox.